timjogorman/RicherEventDescription/guidelines.md

 always have a DocTimeRel of OVERLAP, as stated truths are, presumably, true at Document Time.
 See \Next below.

-\ex.
-I explained that BRAF *mutations* have no predictive value with regard to cetuximab *sensitivity*.
+- I explained that BRAF *mutations* have no predictive value with regard to cetuximab *sensitivity*.